 - Preheat oven according to the directions on the can of biscuits.

-- Take the biscuit dough out of the can and separate the biscuits.16 ounces biscuit dough
+- Take the biscuit dough out of the can and separate the biscuits.
+Place the biscuits on a baking sheet.16 ounces biscuit dough

 - Bake the biscuits for the number of minutes indicated on the can, until the bottoms of the biscuits are golden and the tops are lightly browned.
 Set the baking pan on a baking rack to cool.

-- Split the baked biscuits in half crosswise and spoon strawberries onto the bottom half of each biscuit.
+- Spoon macerated strawberries onto the bottom half of each biscuit.

-- Top with yogurt whipped cream and put the other half of each biscuit on top.
+- Place the other half of each biscuit on top.
+Serve and enjoy!

 Notes